Large-scale Pre-trained Models are Surprisingly Strong in Incremental Novel Class Discovery: Related Work

+Keeping in mind the data regulatory practices, the \ncd community has been paying more attention to the problem of \incdtitle (\incd)~\cite{liu2022residual} where the access to the labelled (or base) dataset is absent during the discovery stage.
+Unlike \incd, FRoST~\cite{Roy2022ClassincrementalNC} and NCDwF~\cite{Joseph2022NovelCD} investigate a more realistic yet challenging setting known as \cincdtitle (\cincd), where task-id information is not available during inference.
+However, all the \cincd methods so far have investigated learning in short incremental scenarios (2 steps in \cite{Roy2022ClassincrementalNC} and 1 step in \cite{Joseph2022NovelCD}).
+Differently, we explore a more realistic setting of longer incremental setting (up to 5 steps) and show that many existing \cincd methods deteriorate in such settings.

-However, no methods to date have explored the \newsettingtitle (\newsetting), where the goal is to continuously discover novel classes in a sequence of unlabelled data sets over multiple steps, rather than the few steps in the \cincd literature (2 steps in \cite{Joseph2022NovelCD} and 1 step in \cite{Joseph2022NovelCD}).
-In this work, we study the problem of \newsetting (see Fig.~\ref{fig:setting_comparison}d).
-We empirically show that prior \cincd works are not competent under the \newsetting scenario.
-Staying inline with the original motivation of the \ncd paradigm, we propose a new direction to tackle the \newsetting problem by leveraging the prior knowledge learned from \textit{large-scale unlabelled} (\eg, DINO~\cite{Caron2021EmergingPI}) data, as opposed to relying on a large amount of highly related and expensive \textit{labelled} data.
+Importantly, staying aligned with the original motivation of the \ncd and GCD paradigm -- \textit{discovering new classes by leveraging prior knowledge} -- we propose a new direction to tackle the \cincd problem, \ie, by solely leveraging the prior knowledge learned from self-supervised PTMs (\eg, DINO~\cite{Caron2021EmergingPI}), as opposed to relying on a large amount of expensive highly related \textit{labelled} data.

-\textbf{\iltitle (\il)} aims to train a model on a sequence of tasks with access to data only from the current task, while the model's performance is assessed across all tasks it has encountered to date.
-The \il methods~\cite{kirkpatrick2017overcoming,Rebuffi2016iCaRLIC,li2017learning,buzzega2020dark} are devised with a dual objective of mitigating \textit{\forget}~\cite{French1999Catastrophic} of the model's knowledge on the previous tasks, while concurrently enabling it to learn new ones in a flexible manner.
-Our proposed \newsetting can be seen as a special case of \il, where the new classes arrive in a sequence of tasks without labels.
-As shown by Roy \etal,~\cite{Roy2022ClassincrementalNC} due to the difference in the learning objectives during the supervised pre-training and unsupervised new class training, learning continuously is more challenging than the supervised \il setting.
-Our proposed baselines attempt to mitigate this issue with \compcnlong of the classifier weights and frozen features.
-In addition, we wish to emphasize that the primary focus of our study is on incrementally discovering and grouping of novel classes rather than incremental representation learning.
-This distinguishes our setting from \uiltitle (\uil)~\cite{Madaan2021RepresentationalCF, Fini2021SelfSupervisedMA}.
+\textbf{Class-incremental Learning (CIL)}~\cite{masana2022class} aims to train a model on a sequence of tasks with access to labelled data only from the current task, while the model's performance is assessed across all tasks it has encountered to date.
+Notably, the \il methods~\cite{kirkpatrick2017overcoming,Rebuffi2016iCaRLIC,li2017learning,buzzega2020dark} are devised with a dual objective of mitigating \textit{\forget}~\cite{French1999Catastrophic} of the model's knowledge on the previous tasks, while concurrently enabling it to learn new ones in a flexible manner.
+To overcome the need of labelled data, unsupervised incremental learning (UIL)~\cite{Fini2021SelfSupervisedMA,madaan2022representational,lin2022continual} have recently been proposed that aim to learn generalized feature representation via self-supervision to reduce forgetting.
+Different from UIL, that solely aims to learn a feature encoder, the \cincd methods additionally learn a classifier on top of the encoder to classify the unalabelled samples.